rebeccacremona/locksdocs/clockss.md

 The list of participating publishers (https://clockss.org/clockss/Participating_Publishers) and libraries  (https://clockss.org/clockss/Participating_Libraries) are both impressive

-This sounds like it would be affordable:
+On the surface, this sounds like it would be affordable:
 > The 2017 annual contribution below covers e-journals, e-books, and any other materials you’d like to archive.
 >
 > Total Publishing Revenue: Under $250,000
 > Annual Contribution: $227
 >

+But eventually, we realized this would be prohibitively expensive, if they charged us like they charge for articles:
 > Journal front file ingest is $0.25/article, with no charge for the first 100 articles.
 For e-books and other monographs, frontlist ingest is $3.00/book, with no charge for the first 10 e-books.
 Backfile articles are $0.15 and backlist books $2.00.

+10,000 links (=about two weeks), at the rate of 0.25 each, is $2,500.
+Yikes.

-Hmm.
-Except maybe the setup fee.
-(But, that fee assumes they are writing the plugin, which we have already: "Initial Set-up Fee Set-up Fee: Minimum of $7,500"
+They also mention a setup fee, which  assumes they are writing the plugin, which we have already: "Initial Set-up Fee Set-up Fee: Minimum of $7,500"

 Potential Problems
 ----------------------------------